danielmcgraw/danielmcgraw.com/resume.md

 #### Software Engineer [AUG.2011 - Present]

- * As part of a small team, create a new learning and recruiting product using Pinax
+ * As part of a small team, created a new learning and recruiting product using Pinax
- * Help develop and maintain the recruiting and admissions platforms
+ * Developed and maintained the recruiting and admissions platforms
- * Collaborate with the development team to create iterations stories and tasks and their associated points
+ * Collaborated with the development team to create iteration stories and tasks and their points
- * Write and execute quality assurance plans and verify acceptability criteria
+ * Wrote and executed quality assurance plans and verify acceptability criteria

 ### Wellkeeper, Albuquerque, NM

 #### Senior Software Engineer [JAN.2011 - JUL.2011]

  * Directed and helped continuing development on the internally and externally facing sides of the website
- * Directed the development team; act as a liaison between the technical and sales sides of the company
+ * Directed the development team; acted as a liaison between the technical and sales sides of the company
  * Interviewed, hired, trained, and coached interns and new employees for the development team

 #### Software Engineer [JAN.2010 - DEC.2010]